getloom/loom/src/docs/known-issues.md

 Mitigations we've implemented:

+- Our contextmenu does not open on elements that allow clipboard pasting like inputs, textareas, and contenteditables.
 - To bypass our contextmenu on a device with a keyboard, hold the Shift key.
 - To bypass our contextmenu on a touch device, like to select text, tap one extra time before your longpress.